 The hero, usually with the aid of a woman, becomes engaged in either a wilful or an accidental transgression of the law and has to face the consequences of stepping out of line.

 This is probably the more dramatic form of noir, where the sense of desperation is higher.
 Here the hero finds himself fighting off greater powers, which come from within and without himself, and there’s very little light at the end of the tunnel.
 (Double Indemnity)

-The narrational structure transfigures the hero’s position in regards to the law to the hero’s position in regard to the patriarchal law.
-The definition of the hero as unified subject – as a man with a purpose and attainable desires – becomes increasingly more problematic as the potentialities of the hero to use the law for his own purposes becomes more evanescent.
+The narrational structure transfigures the hero’s position inside the law system to the hero’s position inside the patriarchal law.
+The definition of the hero as a unified subject – as a man with a purpose and attainable desires – becomes increasingly more problematic as the potentialities of the hero to use the law for his own purposes become more evanescent.

 The Dark Corner (1946) by Henry Hathaway

 When Bradford Galt (Mark Stevens), a tough private investigator, realizes that he’s being followed, he confronts his assailant, a shifty fellow named Fred Foss (William Bendix).
 Galt’s encounter with Foss leads to a web of intrigue involving prosperous art collector Hardy Cathcart (Clifton Webb) and his young wife, Mari (Cathy Downs).
 Soon Galt is in over his head — but luckily for him, his tenacious secretary, Kathleen Stewart (Lucille Ball), is on hand to help him out.
 (Google synopsis)

 He Walked by Night (1948) by Anthony Mann and Alfred L. Werker